 I think I’m becoming a Christmas softie.
 I was always more of a “Scrooged” kind of Christmas story girl, not “A Christmas Carol.”
 The Dickens classic was a little too sweet.
 But here I am, joyful after seeing Omaha Community Playhouse’s production of “A Christmas Carol” this past weekend.
 I get it, now, why families make it a tradition to see every year.
 I feel like it’s the quintessential show to kick off the holiday season.

-Updated: This post was first written in 2017 and has been updated with 2019 information.
+Updated: This post was first written in 2017 and has been updated in October 2023 with 2023 performance information.

 Disclosure: I received two complimentary tickets to review the show, so I took my oldest son (he’s almost 8) to see it for his first time.